Intel deal: Who are the people behind Movidius?

 David Moloney, co-founder, senior vice president and chief technology officer

-Moloney has worked in the semiconductor industry for more than 20 years, entering the sector shortly after qualifying with a BEng from Dublin City University in 1985.
+Moloney has worked in the semiconductor industry for more than 20 years, entering the sector shortly after qualifying with a bachelor’s degree in engineering from Dublin City University (DCU)in 1985.

-Parthus merged with the US-Israeli technology firm DSP Group in 2002 with Moloney leaving a short time afterwards to begin work on a PhD at TCD and to become an independent consultant for Frontier Silicon and Dublin City University.
+Parthus merged with the US-Israeli technology firm DSP Group in 2002 with Moloney leaving a short time afterwards to begin work on a PhD at Trinity College Dublin (TCD) and to become an independent consultant for Frontier Silicon and (DCU).

 He co-founded Movidius along with Sean Mitchell in 2005.

-Moloney is inventor/co-inventor of 17 issued US patents, with additional patents pending and is the author of 10 conference and 8 journal papers.
+Moloney is inventor/co-inventor of 17 issued US patents, with additional patents pending and is the author of 10 conference and eight journal papers.

 Sean Mitchell, co-founder, senior vice president and chief operating officer